mfoemmel/fig/README.md

 Usage
 =====

-Fig recognizes the following options:
+Fig recognizes the following options (not all are implemented yet):

 ### Flags ###